Teachers Begin To See Unfair Student Loans Disappear

 But hanging over this process has been one thorny question: what to do about teachers who lost their grants and, as a result, decided to change schools or quit teaching altogether.
 In other words, they lost their grants, were told there was nothing they could do, and so they moved on with their lives.

 "On the phone, honestly, I cried at one point.
 [Because] I was like, this isn't right.
-You know, it's not fair," remembers Victoria Libsack, who taught for three years in a low-income, Phoenix school.
+You know, it's not fair," remembers Victoria Libsack, who taught for three years in a low-income Phoenix school.
 But after she narrowly missed a paperwork deadline and her grants were converted to loans, Libsack eventually moved to a different state and took a job at a school that doesn't meet TEACH requirements.

 The problem for Libsack and teachers like her is that the program requires four years of teaching within an eight-year window.
 Even with the department's initial fix, Libsack would have very little time to quit her current job, potentially move again, and find a new job in a qualifying school to complete her required service.
 And some teachers have no time left at all.

-In February, Libsack flew to Washington, D.C., to share her story with the government committee that's been tasked with rewriting the rules.
+In February, Libsack flew to Washington, D.C., to share her story with the government committee that has been tasked with rewriting the rules.

 "Living on a teacher's salary at a low-income school, I had just enough to live," Libsack told the committee.
-"I loved teaching, but I felt overwhelmed and defeated when my TEACH grant was converted."
+"I loved teaching, but I felt overwhelmed and defeated when my TEACH Grant was converted."

 That rules committee heard Libsack and voted to expand the department's fix to include teachers like her.
 They agreed to go back and pause the eight-year clock at the time when a teacher's grants were first converted.